mkirchner/gc/README.md

 determine if the deallocation requires a destructor call, call if required, free the managed memory and delete the metadata entry from the hash map.

+These data structures and the associated interfaces enable the management of the metadata required to build a garbage collector.

 ### Garbage collection

-The above data structures and the associated interfaces given us the ability to manage the metadata required to build a garbage collector.

 `gc` triggers collection under two circumstances: (a) when any of the calls to the system allocation fail (in the hope to deallocate sufficient memory to